-- It is not required that the integer encoding of the y-coordinate5 of the points represented by \underline{R} or \underline{A} are less than $2^{255} 19$. - It is not required that $A \notin \mathsf{ExcludedPointEncodings}$.
+- It is not required that the integer encoding of the y-coordinate6 of the points represented by \underline{R} or \underline{A} are less than $2^{255} 19$. - It is not required that $\underline{A} \notin \mathsf{PreCanopyExcludedPointEncodings}$.

-5 Here we use the (x, y) naming of coordinates in [BDLSY2012], which is different from the (u, v) naming used for coordinates of ctEdwards curves in §5.4.8.3 'Jubjub' on p.
+6 Here we use the (x, y) naming of coordinates in [BDLSY2012], which is different from the (u, v) naming used for coordinates of ctEdwards curves in §5.4.8.3 'Jubjub' on p.
 76 and in §A.2 'Elliptic curve background' on p.
-142.
+145.

-Non-normative note: The exclusion of ExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
+Non-normative note: The exclusion of PreCanopyExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
 (The ED25519_COMPAT compile-time option was not set.)
 The intent was to exclude points of order less than l ; however, not all such points were covered.
-It is possible, with due attention to detail, to reproduce this quirk without using libsodium v1.0.15.